This page is referenced by:

 Beginning in 2001 and guided by members of the KKJ community, Giordano documented the synagogue and its religious art of the congregation using film, video, and audio.
 Imagining that the congregation would soon disappear, he titled his project Before the Flame Goes Out.
 Sponsored by the International Survey of Jewish Monuments, the project became an extended exploration not just a building, but of a community and individual lives and stories, including portraiture, oral histories, and documentation of important life cycles, religious, and community rituals and events.
 Importantly, Giordano realized the history of KKJ is intimately linked to its mother city of Ioannina, Greece, and its small Jewish community.
 The photographs used in this exhibition, including many taken in Ioannina during the High Holidays in 2006, demonstrate the profound links between these communities.
 Unfortunately, the full-length documentary Vincent intended to create was not completed before his untimely death in 2010.

-The photographs are presented in ten thematic sections.
+The photographs in the exhibition are presented in ten thematic sections.
 Viewers may follow the paths consecutively using the blue buttons at the bottom of each page, or access the table of contents from the header at the top of each page to locate a particular path.

 About the Photographer